Bedsores, Pressure Sores, Decubitus Ulcers

 NOTE Septicemia is a medical emergency that requires immediate medical attention.
 In most cases, treatment will involve antibiotic medication.
 Call a medical professional if you believe you or a loved one has any of these common symptoms.

-Nursing Home Neglect ?
+Septicemia from Medical or Nursing Home Neglect ?
 Talk to a Lawyer

 If you or a loved one have been the victim of neglect or abuse by a Nursing Home resulting in severe pressure sores, bedsores, septicema, gangrene, sexual assault, rape, infections or their wrongful death, then call and speak to an attorney about your legal rights to a Nursing Home Negligence or Malpractice Lawsuit.